sasharoover/navigation-service/project.md

 #6.
 User interface - Masinde
 ##What are the views / components of the system?
 What are the functionalities of each view?
 Illustrate each view and what it is used for (Textual explanation ok, no need for pictures!)
+#User Interface

+##1. login view
+ i.Username
+ ii.Password
+ iii. login button

+2.Menu
+i.navigation <- and Back to main menu ii.Schedule <- and Back to main menu iii.notification <- and Back to main menu iv.Events <- and Back to main menu v.Voice guide <- and Back to main menu vi.news <- and Back to main menu vii.Back viii.Logout

 #7.
 Project management, self reflection - Zelalem
 ##List the realized working hours, that is, how many hours did this work really take.
 List the hours separately per person.